-- A grade point average of 3.0 or higher on all undergraduate coursework, and a grade point average of 3.25 or higher on all undergraduate English coursework.
+1. A grade point average of 3.0 on all undergraduate coursework in the field OR a related field (English Education), and a minimum GPA of 3.25 on all undergraduate English coursework.

-- A minimum score in the 50th percentile for the analytical writing section of the GRE test to be submitted within the first semester of graduate study.
+2. A score in the 50th percentile or higher for the analytical writing section of the GRE test to be submitted within the first semester of graduate study.

 |Master of Education in Secondary Education English||33hrs|

 |1.
 Core Education Courses||9hrs|

 |2.
 Required Courses||24hrs|

 |ENG 601, ENG 610, ENG 680, ENG 681, ENG 682, ENG 683, ENG 684, ENG 691|

 A candidate for the Master of Education in Secondary Education English is required to meet the following: